scalar-labs/helm-charts/docs/use-secret-for-credentilas.md

-# How to use Secret resources to pass the credentials as the environment variables into the properties file
+# How to use Secret resources to pass credentials as environment variables into the properties file

-You can pass the credentials like **username** or **password** as the environment variables via a `Secret` resource of Kubernetes.
-The docker images of old version Scalar products use the `dockerize` command for templating properties files.
-The docker images of new version Scalar products directly get values from environment variables.
+You can pass credentials like **username** or **password** as environment variables via a `Secret` resource in Kubernetes.
+The docker images for previous versions of Scalar products use the `dockerize` command for templating properties files.
+The docker images for the latest versions of Scalar products get values directly from environment variables.

 Note: You cannot use the following environment variable names in your custom values file since these are used in the Scalar Helm Chart internal.
 ```console